rdagumampan/arnis/README.md

 ###Winterfern
-**Winterfern** is a simple dependency tracker for .NET applications using elementary parsing algorithm.
-My vision is to create full technology stack report on each application covering platforms, components, techniques, and tools... but im very far from it ;)
+**Winterfern** is a no-brainer dependency tracker for .NET applications using elementary parsing algorithm.

 At the moment, you can:
 - track applications built on Visual Studio from 2001 to 2015.